 The overall financial climate continues to be challenging, uncertain and is expected to remain so for a number of years.
 Wokingham, as one of the lowest funded English unitary authorities, will face a particularly difficult challenge.
 The Council still await certainty of government funding through a multi-year local government funding settlement which has been delayed for the past two years.
 This means that there is much uncertainty around future settlements in terms of duration and the actual amount of funding Wokingham will receive.
-This uncertainty in funding comes at the same time as needing to meet the financial pressures from increased inflation costs and extra pressures on statutory services such as social care (Adults & Children's Services), waste collection and disposal, highways and overall population and demographic growth.
+This uncertainty in funding comes at the same time as needing to meet the financial pressures from increased inflation costs and extra pressures on statutory services such as the adult social care reforms, waste collection and disposal, highways and overall population and demographic growth.

 The Council also receives business rates income, which together forms the settlement funding assessment.
 The chart below compares Wokingham's settlement funding assessment per head of population in 2024/25 to all other unitary authorities, illustrating the low level of funding received by Wokingham.
-More detailed analysis of the financial context is available in the latest Medium Term Financial Plan (MTFP) which is available on the Councils website.
+More detailed analysis of the financial context is available in the latest medium term financial plan (MTFP) which is available on the Councils website.